Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 3. 100% of your money is used for the cause that you wanted to use

 # How to Give and Invest in Eternal Cause
 1. Please refer to the below stated causes.
-From the short/medium/long term causes please decide the one you would like to contibute
+From the short/medium/long term causes please decide the one you would like to support
 2. Send the offering to GPN and then sent a note to the following email <srilanka_support_the_poor@gpn.net>
 3. Team will provide the receipts with details of how and where spent report